xiongyihui/NFCDemo/README.md

 ![printer][5]

-Want to leave a comment?
-Just write down the content in your android and touch the header of Paper Man.
+Use your android to touch the header of Paper Man, and send something to Paper Man.
+The Paper Man will print it out

 ### How to